bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 Every adaptive system contains:

 1. A state
-2. A mechanism that changes the state
+2. A mechanism for changing the state
-3. A mechanism that changes the mechanism
+3. A mechanism for changing the mechanism

-The defining question is:
+The key question is:

 > What does feedback modify?